A new study found the prevalence of constipation was lower for those who recently consumed marijuana compared to those who had never used.

-If you’re struggling with consistent healthy bowel movements, you might try smoking marijuana.
+If you’re struggling with consistent healthy bowel movements, you might want to try smoking marijuana.
 According to new research published in The American Journal of Gastroenterology, those who recently smoked weed were less likely to suffer from constipation.

 However, there was no relationship with recent toking and diarrhea symptoms.